aydrian/fabric-stack-workshop/workshop/part-4.md

 Contraints could include: `NOT NULL`, `DEFAULT {value}`, `PRIMARY KEY`, and `UNIQUE` to name a few.

-## 🗝️ Storing Passwords
+## 🗝️ Storing passwords

-You'll notice that we will be storing a `password_hash` instead of the actual password in the database.
+You'll notice that we'll be storing a `password_hash` instead of the actual password in the database.
 Storing passwords in plain text is a bad practice.
 In the event of a data breach, all your users would be compromised.
-Instead we will store the result of a hashing function that uses a secret key, stored as the `SECRET_KEY` secret.
+Instead, we'll store the result of a hashing function that uses a secret key, stored as the `SECRET_KEY` secret.
 Then we can verify the result of future password hashes against the one in the database.

 `security.py` provides functions to `hash_password` and verify_password` to assist you.
 This has been done for you for the Python functions in the following exercises as needed.